superlincoln953/Free-Official-Youtube-Content/CONTRIBUTING.md

 ### For Hacktoberfest:

-Look for issues labeled `hacktoberfest` in the [issues section](https://github.com/vighneshb04/Free-Official-Youtube-Content/issues) or contribute by:
+Look for issues in the [issues section](https://github.com/vighneshb04/Free-Official-Youtube-Content/issues) or contribute by:
 * Writing short description for channels that don’t have them
 * Adding new official YouTube channels that provide free content.
 * Improving existing channel descriptions or correcting broken links.